-At its frequent citizenship workshops, Project Citizenship assists permanent residents to complete citizenship applications.
+At its frequent citizenship workshops, Project Citizenship assists eligible LPRs to complete citizenship applications.
 Project Citizenship provides screening, advice, legal guidance, referrals and materials needed to successfully complete the citizenship application.
 Project Citizenship also provides materials to help applicants pass their citizenship tests, and to later become fully integrated and engaged U.S. citizens.
-At these workshops, immigration lawyers, Department of Justice accredited representatives, law students and other trained volunteers screen applicants for eligibility, make needed referrals and guide applicants through the entire application process.
+At these workshops, immigration lawyers, Board of Immigration Appeals (BIA) accredited representatives, law students and other trained volunteers screen applicants for eligibility, make needed referrals and guide applicants through the entire application process

 Citizenship Days: Citizenship Days are similar to our workshops but are held on a much larger scale, in conjunction with local and state elected officials.
 At least three times per year, Project Citizenship focuses on one city or geographic area for a Citizenship Day event.
 The first Citizenship Day, hosted in September 2014 brought together partners Mayor Martin J. Walsh’s Office of New Bostonians, the Boston Department of Health and Human Services, and the Boston Centers for Youth & Families.
 There was an unparalleled team of 25 pro bono attorneys from Godwin Procter who participated in the event.
 Multiple media partners, including Univision, Clear Channel and Telemundo, came together to encourage and assist eligible legal permanent residents to apply for citizenship.
 Thousands learned about the benefits of citizenship.
 Hundreds of applicants registered for the first Citizenship Day.
 More than one hundred applicants started their path to citizenship on September 20.